ahmetgurr/BTK-Akademi/Readme.md

 # BTK Akademi

-This repository is created to add the projects developed during the BTK Academy Front-End Bootcamp.
+This repository is created to add the projects developed during the [@BTKAkademi](https://www.btkakademi.gov.tr/) Front-End Bootcamp.
 During the enjoyable period of 5 weeks from November 20th to December 22nd, organized by BTK Academy, we gained in-depth knowledge in HTML, CSS, Bootstrap, JavaScript, and React topics.
 </br>

 ## Register and Login Page